nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_EVENTS.md

 </article>
 ```

 ## Challenge: Drag & Drop

-> Challenges will require you to practice your Googling skills.
+> The learning objective of this challenge is to examine existing code that allows users to drag & drop elements around the screen, and use an `if` condition to prevent the drop from happening when a condition is true.
+Challenges will require you to practice your Googling skills.
 There are a couple technical keywords in the requirements below that you can use to find some information on the Web.

 Open this [simple drag & drop JSFiddle project](https://jsfiddle.net/chortlehoort/1oo127p1/) and copy all of the code into a local project in your `workspace` directory.